pdwaggoner/pdwaggoner.github.io/Research.md

 * The Role of Personality in Trust in Public Policy Automation (with Ryan Kennedy)

+* A Batch Process for High Dimensional Imputation

 * Applying Regularization to Sort Between Theoretical Claims (with Joanna Schroeder)

 * The Paradox of Algorithms and Blame on Public Decisionmakers (with Ryan Kennedy and Adam Ozer)